getgauge/documentation/specifications/parameters.md

 **Prefix** : This defines the type of special parameter. e.g. file, table.

-**Value** : This defines the value for the type of special paramter.
+**Value** : This defines the value for the type of special parameter.

 ``<prefix:value>``